Danylo Sikan

-Danylo Yaroslavovych Sikan (Дани́ло Яросла́вович Сіка́н; born 16 April 2001) is a Ukrainian professional footballer who plays as a forward for Shakhtar Donetsk.
+Danylo Yaroslavovych Sikan (Дани́ло Яросла́вович Сіка́н; born 16 April 2001) is a Ukrainian professional footballer who plays as a centre-forward for Trabzonspor and the Ukraine national football team.

 Club career

-Sikan started playing football in FC Polissya Zhytomyr as a child.
-Then becoming teenager, he came to the academy FC Karpaty Lviv.

-He made his debut for FC Karpaty Lviv in the Ukrainian Premier League in a match against FC Zorya Luhansk on 12 August 2018, but then played in competitions for reserves.
-Later that season (2018–19) Sikan was loaned out to FC Mariupol.
+Sikan began playing football in Polissya Zhytomyr as a child.
+As a teenager, he began playing for Karpaty Lviv.
+He made his debut in the Ukrainian Premier League in a match against Zorya Luhansk on 12 August 2018, but then played in competitions for reserves.
+Later in the 2018-19 season, Sikan was loaned out to FC Mariupol.

-Just before turning 18, he came to FC Shakhtar Donetsk in 2019.
-For Shakhtar Sikan debuted with home victory against his former club Karpaty on 4 August 2019.
+Sikan joined Shakhtar Donetsk in 2019, debuting with a victory against his former club Karpaty on 4 August 2019.
 That season he played 7 matches for the senior side and made a debut at continental club competitions on 26 November 2019 in an away tie against Manchester City.
 Struggling to get on a scoreboard, Sikan was placed back in competitions among reserves.

-For 2020–21 Sikan was loaned again to Mariupol for the whole season where he made his debut in the Ukrainian Cup competitions.
-His Premier League goals count also started after return to the team from the near Sea of Azov city.
+For the 2020–21 season, Sikan was loaned again to Mariupol, where he made his debut in the Ukrainian Cup competitions.

 On 31 January 2022, he joined Hansa Rostock in the 2.
-Bundesliga on loan until the end of the season.
+Bundesliga league on loan until the end of the season.

-On 25 October 2022, in a UEFA Champions League group stage match against Celtic, Sikan missed an open goal after a pass across the penalty box from Mykhailo Mudryk to put the Ukrainian side ahead with the score level at 1-1.
-It is considered to be one of the worst misses of all time in football.
+On 4 October 2023, he scored his first Champions League goals, by netting a brace for Shakhtar in a 3–2 away win over Royal Antwerp.
+His performance earned him the title of Player of the Match.
+A month later, on 7 November, he scored the only goal in a 1–0 win over Barcelona at Volksparkstadion in Hamburg.

 International career

-Sikan was a part of the Ukraine national U-20 football team, that won the 2019 FIFA U-20 World Cup.
+Sikan was a part of the Ukraine national U-20 football team that won the 2019 FIFA U-20 World Cup.

 Sikan scored his first goal for Ukraine on 1 September 2021 against Kazakhstan, the day of his debut for the team, coming on as an 82nd minute substitute.
 The match ended in a 2–2 draw.